data-science-infinity/data-science-infinity.github.io/_posts/2021-10-05-Experimental-Design-in-R.md

 ---
-References

-Dr A. Laurence 'Principles of Data Collection - Experimental Design', Lecture notes, University of Kent.

----
+Most of the tools I have used for this project I have learnt from my professor Dr A. Laurence, University of Kent

 Photo source: chuttersnap/Unsplash